AUA Summit - What is Kidney (Renal) Trauma?

 Causes

-Kidney trauma can occur as kidney injury alone or with other damaged organs.
+Kidney trauma can occur as a kidney injury alone or with other damaged organs.
 The kidney is the urinary tract organ most often injured by severe trauma.

 Blunt trauma can be caused by